AMR bondholders demand payment, say planes neglected

 The value “will continue to erode as a result of the costs to insure, store, ferry, market and sell the aircraft,” U.S. Bank said in court papers.

 Most of the planes are older-model aircraft, including Boeing 757s and MD-82s and MD-83s made by McDonnell Douglas.
-Payment on the bonds is due October 15.
+Payment on the bonds is due on Oct.
+15.

-Sean Collins, a spokesman for American Airlines, on Wednesday disputed the bank’s claim, saying there has been “no change in American Airlines’ maintenance policies and procedures that would impact the value of the aircraft.”

 AMR declared bankruptcy last November and is unloading older portions of its aircraft fleet.
 The company has said it must save more than $1 billion in labor costs to become profitable.